Join the League of Women Voters Today!

 The LWV of Kentucky appreciates the great amount of time and energy spent by members and non-members alike in support of its programs.

-Read the voter
+Read the Voter

 One of the key ways the LWV of KY communicates with our members is via our newsletter, The Kentucky Voter, and occasional updates.